digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/examples/README.md

           protocol: TCP
 ```

+## UDP Support

+If your load balancer has UDP service ports you must configure a TCP service as a health check for the load balancer to work properly.

+There is currently a [bug in Kubernetes](https://github.com/kubernetes/kubernetes/issues/39188) that prevents using the same port number across TCP and UDP.
+However, it only exhibits when updating an _existing_ service; to work around this, simply delete and recreate the service with the additional port(s).

+NOTE: This will cause the associated Load Balancer to be deleted and re-created as well, so the IP address of the Load Balancer may change.
+You can follow the steps below to work around that.

 ## Changing ownership of a load-balancer (for migration purposes)

 In general, multiple services (within the same cluster or across multiple clusters) should not be referencing the same [load-balancer ID](/docs/getting-started.md#load-balancer-id-annotations) to avoid conflicting reconciliation.
 However, at times this may be desired in order to pass ownership of a load-balancer from one Service to another.
 A common use case is to migrate a load-balancer from one cluster to a new one in order to preserve its IP address.